为您找到"

 Learn the definitions and factors of Vmcg, Vmca, Vmcl and other speeds related to aircraft control and performance.
 Find out how they affect take-off and landing safety and efficiency.

-What is VMCL-2 on Airbus A330?
+What is VMCL in Aviation?
 (Minimum Control Speed In Landing ...

 PDF Vmca & Vmcl